NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Flux Spectra

-Given a bunch of `FluxRegion` objects (see [above](#fluxregion)), you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute flux spectra.
-See also the [Introduction](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics](Python_Tutorials/Basics.md).
+Given a bunch of [`FluxRegion`](#fluxregion) objects, you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute flux spectra.
+See also the [Introduction](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics](Python_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend).
 These are attributes of the `Simulation` class.
 The most important function is:

 **`add_flux(fcen, df, nfreq, FluxRegions...)`**
 —